-The GoPro remote control feature has been rewritten for RaceChrono v5.0, and the usage has been changed a bit.
+The GoPro remote control feature has been rewritten for RaceChrono v5.4, and the usage has been changed a bit.
 Please read this new tutorial about it.
-For most of the parts this tutorial applies for both iOS and Android, but some steps are platform specific.
-I’ve marked these steps as iOS only or Android only.
+For most of the parts this tutorial applies for everyone, but some points are specific for certain camera model or phone operating system.

 - Please familiarise yourself with how to record video with the internal camera first.